-Compassionate care: managing daily activities and routines for dementia patients
+Compassionate care: Managing daily activities and routines for dementia patients

 Welcome back to Compassionate Care, where we offer heartfelt support and practical advice for those caring for loved ones with dementia.
 We understand the unique challenges you face and are here to help you navigate them with empathy and understanding.
 In this post, we will explore how to manage daily activities and routines for dementia patients, ensuring they have a sense of structure and purpose while maintaining their dignity and independence.